-Software Freedom Law Centre (SFLC) has filed a public interest litigation challenging the provisions of the Information Technology (Procedure and Safeguards for Blocking for Access of Information by Public) Rules, 2009.
-On March 3, 2025, a bench comprising Justices B.R.
-Gavai and A.G.
-Masih Court of India issued a notice to the Union of India and Meity.
+Software Freedom Law Centre (SFLC) has filed a public interest litigation petition (PIL) challenging certain provisions of the Information Technology (Procedure and Safeguards for Blocking for Access of Information by Public) Rules, 2009.
+On March 3, 2025, a bench comprising Justices B R Gavai and A G Masih issued a notice to the Union of India and Meity.

 1. Union of India